 Anticipated resources are based on assumptions about future federal funding levels.
 Annual funding levels are dependent upon the annual Congressional appropriation process and changes in the number of formula recipients.
-The City also factors in potential changes to one or more of the formulas that may occur over the five year 2020-2024 Consolidated Plan planning period.
+The City also factors in potential changes to one or more of the formulas that be may realized over the five-year 2020-2024 Consolidated Plan planning period.